 Acquisition of assets refers to the purchase of assets by buying, building (construction), or leasing.
-The date of acquisition of assets is deemed to be the time when control or legal title passes to the municipality.
+The date of acquisition of assets is deemed to be the time when control passes to the municipality.

 Should the municipality decide to acquire a capital asset, the following fundamental principles should be carefully considered prior to acquisition of such an asset: